DanskSupermarked/ds-digital-lab/content/themes/ds-lab/src/scripts/README.md

 ## Use dependencies

-A lot of common Dansk Supermarked javascript code have been placed as NPM packages in our private NPM registry.
+A lot of common Salling Group javascript code have been placed as NPM packages in our private NPM registry.

 Install these using npm and import them like: